hanhanwu/Hanhan_Applied_DataScience/README.md

 * [sklearn classification evaluation metrics][19]
 * [sklearn regression evaluation metrics][20]
   * Logloss works better for discrete numerical target; MSE/RMSE works better for continuous target
+  * `R-square = explained variation / total variation`, it means the percentage of response variable variance explained by the model.
+    * It's between 0% to 100%
+      * 0% indicates that the model explains none of the variability of the response data around its mean.
+      * 100% indicates that the model explains all the variability of the response data around its mean.
+    * R-square cannot tell bias, so have to be used with residual plot.
+      * When the residual plot dots are randomly dispersed around the horizontal axis, a linear model is better for the data, otherwise a nonlinear model is better.
+    * Lower R-square doesn't mean the model is bad.
+      * For unpredictable things, lower R-square is expected.
+Or R-squared value is low but you have statistically significant predictors, it's also fine.
+    * High R-square doesn't mean good model.
+      * The residual plot may not be random and you would choose a nonlinear model rather than a linear model.
+  * Residual Plot
+    * References
+      * [R-square][61]
+      * [Why need residual plot in regression analysis][62]
 * [sklearn clustering metrics][21]
   * Still needs labels
   * Sometimes, in simply do not have the label at all.
 You can: